 Note 2: Items (13) and (14) below provide for the supply of interim priority services to priority customers where connection of the first STS or fault repair of an inoperative STS cannot be achieved within 24 hours (48 hours for customers in remote areas) or such longer period as is specified by the priority customer concerned.

-Note 3: For the purposes of this objective, standard zone has the same meaning as in section 108 of the Consumer Protection Act.
+Note 3: For the purposes of this objective, standard zone has the same meaning as in section 108 of the T(CPSS) Act.

 Priority assistance—Service reliability